Measuring dependence in metric abstract elementary classes with perturbations: Finding a pregeometry in

-(ii) $R$ is not in general monotone (i.e. it is not always the case that $R(a/AB)\leq R(a/A)$ as can be seen by considering functions $\omega\to X$ for some set $X$ and defining the following metric:
+\begin{remark} \begin{itemize} \item[(i)] $R(a/A)=0$ if and only if $t^g(a/A)$ is bounded. \item[(ii)] $R$ is not in general monotone (i.e.\ it is not always the case that $R(a/AB)\leq R(a/A)$ as can be seen by considering functions $\omega\to X$ for some set $X$ and defining the following metric: